 14. Lump hammer:

-It is a double face hammer and used to driving steel chisel in work piece.
+Lump hammer is a double face hammer and used to driving steel chisel in work piece.
 It is one of the types of sledge hammer which has smaller handle with light weight.
-It is mostly used in domestic work.
+This is mostly used in domestic work.

 15. Mechanic’s hammer: